How to Change Your Website Domain Name

 Don’t forget about your email domain and other contact information.
 If your domain name changes, your custom email domain will too.
 Some email providers allow you to have email aliases as well, but you’ll need to confirm with your email provider to be sure.

-First up, Google Search Console—your go-to tool for communicating with Google and search engine data/ranking.
+Google Search Console is your go-to tool for communicating with Google and search engine data/ranking.
 Here’s how to use it for your domain name change:

 Access your account and select the property associated with your old domain name.